niloydebbarma-code/allycat-rag-graphrag/docs/running-in-docker.md

 # Running Allycat Using Docker

 This is the quickest way to try out AllyCat.
 No setup needed.
 Just need Docker runtime.

+**Note:** This guide covers the basic Docker setup.
+For production deployments with GraphRAG support and multiple deployment modes (Cloud/Hybrid/Local), see [Docker Deployment Guide](docker-deployment-guide.md).

 The docker container has:

 - All code and python libraries installed
 - Ollama installed for serving local models
-- Python web UI installed
+- Python web UI installed (Flask and Chainlit interfaces available)

 ## Prerequisites: